What’s the biggest problem with most weight management programs?

 Right… like that could work.

-That’s exactly why the weight loss industry has such a bad reputation — they’re all about quick fixes, major restrictions, big promises, and “instant” results.
+That’s exactly why the weight management industry has such a bad reputation — they’re all about quick fixes, major restrictions, big promises, and “instant” results.

 While the headlines may sound sexy, when you actually start the program you realize a few things very quickly: